 Case managers can only approve the amount of time necessary (up to 117 weeks of classroom or online training, and 13 weeks of completion if needed), with a maximum of 130 weeks total for participants to gain the skills needed to effectively compete in the local labor market.
 As determined by an assessment of participant skills, case managers must encourage participants possessing some existing marketable skills to enter short-term training such as skill upgrades or certificate programs.

-Participants cannot be approved for more than one training program under a specific Trade Act certification.
+Participants cannot be approved for more than one training program under a specific Trade Act certification viii.
+Pre-Separation Training for Adversely Affected Incumbent Workers

 For more information see TAA Policy 3085 - Reasonable Training Cost.